MAP Violation: Top Tips for Preventing Pricing Violations

 If your response to a price violation is to do nothing, then your MAP policy is essentially useless.

 For upholding compliance, you need to keep in touch with your sellers.
-Authorized sellers need to be made aware that your brand actively and continuously enforces its MAP policy – that’s ensuring your resellers actually agree to the policy and, if a violation occurs, to make a point to remind them of the policy.
+Authorized sellers need to be made aware that your brand actively and continuously enforces its MAP policy -- that's ensuring your resellers actually agree to the policy and, if a violation occurs, making a point to remind them of it.

-As shown in a research taken out by Harvard business review, it becomes apparent that sending a notice to resellers, where jurisdictions allow, when they are found to violate MAP policies improves compliance.
+As shown in a study by Harvard Business Review, sending a notice to resellers (where jurisdictions allow) when they are found to violate MAP policies improves compliance.

 Secondly, demonstrate your willingness to act by enforcing rules through penalties.
 Otherwise, sending notices is not effective and might be perceived as empty threats.

-But you have to balance a fine line between laying out MAP violation penalties in such a way that they won’t come across to sellers as empty threats.
-But you also don’t want to come across as penalizing them too hard, unnecessarily – that you’re just blowing smoke to make them think you’re big and bad.
+But you have to balance a fine line between laying out MAP violation penalties in such a way that they won't come across to sellers as empty threats, without penalizing them so hard that you damage the relationship unnecessarily.

-Kellogg Insights recommends a softer touch: Create a warning policy or nominal penalty.
+Kellogg School of Management recommends a softer touch: create a warning policy or nominal penalty.
 Hit them with a heftier fine on second offense, and threaten to sever ties with that vendor.

-But it only works that way if you actually enforce your pricing policy.
-If there aren’t any consequences for not following your policy, the worst violators will lead even your best retail partners astray — because they’ll have to violate your policy to compete.
+But it only works if you actually enforce your pricing policy.
+If there aren't any consequences for not following your policy, the worst violators will lead even your best retail partners astray -- because they'll have to violate your policy to compete.
 Sending MAP policy violation letters will help curb this behavior and begin the MAP enforcement process.

 When it comes to telling resellers about MAP policy violations, remember: less is more, and keep it professional.
-You don’t have to tell them every SKU they’ve violated—just give them a few, tell them how many days they have to correct the issue, and let them know what you’ll do if they don’t comply.
+You don't have to tell them every SKU they've violated.
+Give them a few examples, tell them how many days they have to correct the issue, and let them know what you'll do if they don't comply.

 Monitor your resellers

-Monitoring your resellers for price violations can’t be an afterthought.
+Monitoring your resellers for price violations can't be an afterthought.
 You need a system for it.
-Some brands assign a team member responsible for manually keeping an eye and tracking resellers’ prices online.
-Others suit up an entire task force of employees to manually updating Excel spreadsheets and manually monitoring the internet for violations.
+Some brands assign a team member responsible for manually keeping an eye on resellers' prices online.
+Others deploy entire task forces to maintain Excel spreadsheets and scan the internet for violations.

 But many companies do not have a workforce to delegate MAP violation tracking in-house.
 Even if they do have the resources to do so, this work is manual, tedious and constant; even with just a few resellers to look after, your product could still appear in numerous places on the internet.

-Prices are also ever-changing, and humans can’t help but take lunch breaks, and even make errors; having an employee or team manually try to stay on top of price violations may not be the most efficient and robust approach.
-Brands are increasingly coming to the conclusion these employees are better suited for getting paid for more creative, analytical work that they were actually trained to do.
+Prices are also ever-changing, and humans can't help but take lunch breaks, and make errors.
+Assigning employees to manually track price violations is not the most thorough approach.
+Brands are increasingly coming to the conclusion these employees are better suited for the creative, analytical work they were actually trained to do.

-There are better ways to navigate the ocean of Big Data that is the web: using price monitoring tools, available online.
+There are better ways to navigate the web: price monitoring tools, available online.

 Track MAP violations at scale

-And to make matters worse, some of the biggest online retailers, such as Amazon, are hesitant to enforce MAP policies for fear of losing revenue, according to CPC Strategy contributor Tara Johnson.
-In other words, brand manufacturers are on their own.
+And to make matters worse, some of the biggest online retailers, such as Amazon, are hesitant to enforce MAP policies for fear of losing revenue, according to Tinuiti (formerly CPC Strategy).
+Brand manufacturers are largely on their own.

 Even a team of vigilant individuals working around the clock would be incapable of sniffing out MAP violations in a timely manner.